Renertt/LogAnaliseML/README.md

     --log-file (necessarily) - logs for analysis
     ```
     ```
-    --train-file - logs used for training the model, if not stated will used the saved model
+    --train-file ``` - path to logs used for training the model, if not stated will used the saved model
-    ```

     ```
     --model-path - path to the saved model, if not stated modelsSaved/isolation_forest.pkl will be used
     ```